mhzed/bna/readme.md

 # bna

-Abbreviation of "build node application".
+Stands for "build node application".
 It does a few things:

 * figure out npm package dependencies by scanning source code, for lazy people
 * copy package dependencies to local ./node_modules folder, once dependencies are figured out
 * code "fusion":  fancy word for generating a single js file by merging all of its dependencies together:
-    - no it's not simple code concatenation: generated js file runs without modification
+    - it's not simple code concatenation, 'require' will work.
     - circular require is supported, even in browser.
+    - sourcemap files will be properly fused as well.
-    - bna knows about the binary modules (.node files): it will bundle them together with generated js and everything should work seemlessly.
+    - bna tries to detect the binary modules (.node files): it will copy them to where the generated js is
     - yes it's kind of like [browserify](http://browserify.org), but
-        * fuse does not inject implementation of nodejs APIs, to run in browser
+        * fuse does not inject implementation of nodejs APIs for running in browser
         * though you can use "fuse" browser javascript files:  organize your code using module/require, and then fuse all code into a single file to be embedded in HTML.
 But this is not the main goal for 'fuse'
     - fuse aims to transform your awesome nodejs app into a single js file, makes it easier to obfuscate/distribute